-Who could resist the ambrosial abundance of sweet peas?
-It is hard to get enough of these romantic, old fashioned favourites.
+Who could resist the ambrosial abundance of Sweet Peas?
+It is impossible to get enough of these romantic, old fashioned favourites.

 With the right care you will get up to three months blooms from each planting.

 Spring to Autumn

-Cool to Mediterranean
+Cool to Sub-Tropical

 Full Sun to Semi Shade